19hours/sg-statutes/Acts/Securities and Futures Act.md

 (d) the corporation operates in a manner that is, in the opinion of the Authority, contrary to the interests of the public;

-(da) upon the Authority exercising any power under section 81ZGC(2) or the Minister exercising any power under Division 2, 3 or 4 of Part IVB of the Monetary Authority of Singapore Act (Cap.
+(da) upon the Authority exercising any power under section 81ZGC(2) or the Minister exercising any power under Division 2, 3, 4 or 4A of Part IVB of the Monetary Authority of Singapore Act (Cap.
 186) in relation to the corporation, the Authority considers that it is in the public interest to revoke the approval;

+[Act 31 of 2017 wef 29/10/2018]

 [Act 10 of 2013 wef 18/04/2013]